Retail concentration

 In particular, the payments delay to the producers; the additional fees asked to the producers to place on the shelves branded products; price transparency; better regulation on promotional activities and openings/closing time are all issues on the agenda.

 For supporters, retail concentration means more chances for consumers, lower prices, better quality.
 For opponents, by the contrary, the disappearing of traditional shops, of food culture, of neighborhood life in general.
 Furthermore, too much concentration means squeezing the price of industry and of agriculture, which can lead to outsourcing food from anywhere it can cost less, without a truly long term impact assessment.

 Tim Lang described the retail concentration phenomenon such as a "food war", in which winners and losers take place.
 Tim Lang talks about "food clusters" to better handle the idea of concentration along the entire food chain.
 There are a lot of legal instruments which allow to get more and more concentrated, acquisition being one, along with mergers, joint ventures, partnerships and more not formalised contracts/ agreements.
 Note that the "hypermarketization" is not limited to the Western World, but supermarkets rise fast also in the less developed countries and in the East and in the South of the World.

 Regarding that, there are a lot of concerns, pretending that the overwhelming power of retailing is making poorer and poorer farmers, in particular in the LDC (Less Developed Countries).
-The "crowding out" effect on local agricultures it is basically due to the global sourcing of the produces, wherever they cost less and offer more.
+The "crowding out" effect on local agricultures is basically due to the global sourcing of the produces, wherever they cost less and offer more.
 To say it with the words of the Italian food-thinker Corrado Finardi to fairly function, the agricultural system has a different, slower timeline than the market (in agriculture counts the long term investment, while on the global market it is more important the precise moment in which supply and demand match).